 Participation can be as simple as contributing to the Brother Bede fund on designated dress down days, to bringing in toys to be donated to various local agencies during the Santa Hawk Toy Drive each December.
 November brings a Thanksgiving Food Drive, while the liturgical season of Lent provides an opportunity to collect new and gently used clothing for those in need.
 A blood drive rounds out the year, in addition to other student-led initiatives that are proposed on an ongoing basis.

 X-ACT is a student initiated and directed organization that provides weekly opportunities for all members of the Xaverian community to become more involved in issues of peace, social justice, and service.
 Students and a faculty mentor travel to various local agencies to serve those in need.
-Whether it’s spending time with the elderly residents at Ellis Nursing Home or Benchmark Senior Living, helping to organize and deliver furniture with My Brother's Keeper, or tutoring students at St. Katharine Drexel Parish in Boston, participants have the opportunity to participate in direct service and develop a greater understanding of compassion and solidarity with those they meet.
+Whether it’s spending time with the elderly residents at Ellis Nursing Home or Benchmark Senior Living, helping to organize and deliver furniture with My Brother's Keeper, or tutoring students at St. Katharine Drexel Parish in Boston, students have the opportunity to participate in direct service and develop a greater understanding of compassion and solidarity with those they meet.

 X-CEL (Xaverian Community Encounters Life) is an urban immersion retreat program for members of the junior class.
 Participants spend three days during the school week living in Boston and ministering to a wide range of individuals within various social service agencies.
 Accommodations and food are intentionally humble to keep in solidarity with the people they serve.
 Along with their faculty leader, students take part in prayer and reflection throughout their time in Boston as they seek to respond to the Xaverian Brothers’ call to manifest God’s “care and compassionate love to…the poor, the weak, and the oppressed of this world.”
 Through this experience, participants are encouraged to reflect upon and discover their own unique gifts and talents and to integrate them to serve others in need.